The Financial Analyst must follow the changes in the markets

 - Evolution of the auditor’s profession.

-STATUTORY AUDIT
+AUDIT & STATUTORY AUDIT

-FINANCIAL STATEMENT ANALYSIS #1
+ADVANCED FINANCIAL ANALYSIS

 BUSINESS LAW

-- Obligations of means and results.
+- Definition of business law.
+The concept of contracts.
+Obligations of means and results.

 - The concept of legal personality, the functioning of SARL, SA, and SNC.